ARCHIVE

 10th Dessau Gas Engine Conference

-WTZ Roßlau organises the Dessau Gas Engine Conference for the 10th time.
+WTZ Roßlau hosts the Dessau Gas Engine Conference for the tenth time.

-The specialists in the gas engine industry all over the world met again this year for the 10th time at Dessau-Roßlau for the Dessau Gas Engine Conference.
-Organiser WTZ Roßlau has been carrying out this forum every 2 years since 1999 for the international exchange of experience about the development and use of environmentally friendly gas engines.
-The current participant list consists of 275 conference participants from 18 countries.
-The specialists travelled to the event from Europe, America, Asia and Africa.
-The conference was held at the Golfpark Dessau event centre again this year.
+Experts from the gas engine industry from all over the world met again this year for the 10th time in Dessau-Roßlau for the Dessau Gas Engine Conference.
+The organizer, the WTZ Roßlau, has been holding this forum every two years since 1999 for the international exchange of information on the development and use of environmentally friendly gas engines.
+The current list of participants includes 275 conference attendees from 18 countries.
+The experts came from Europe, America, Asia and Africa.
+This year’s conference venue was once again the Golfpark Dessau event center.

-Here is an overview of the previous Dessau Gas Engine Conference:
+Here you will find an overview of the last Dessau Gas Engine Conference:

 2017